 Even though the reserve bank is privately owned, shareholders have no say over monitory policy decisions.
 They are limited to 10 000 shares per individual/company out of the 2 million shares available.
 This is done so that individual entities don’t end up influencing the bank’s decisions due to their majority shareholding.
 The governor of the reserve bank, Lesetja Kganyago (who by the way is a great leader), and three deputy governors are appointed by the president himself.
 The bank is currently a well-run organization, it is not in need of any remedial action.
 Therefore nationalizing it right now is extremely unnecessary.
 If we were to go with what the ANC is telling us, which is that they will not change anything, then what is the point?
 Why are we even discussing this, surely the ANC has better things to worry about e.g. unemployment.

 So with all that said, I get the feeling that there is a little more to it.
 I would like to believe what they are telling us but it seems like they have a hidden agenda.

-Amongst other things, the role of the reserve bank is to supervise our banking systems and issue bank notes and coins.
+Amongst other things, the role of the reserve bank is to supervise our banking systems and issue banknotes and coins.
 The government wants power over that.
-It’s normal for a central bank to be state owned, but considering the corruption allegations against our government and obviously lets not forget the dire state of SOE’s, I don’t trust them.
+It’s normal for a central bank to be state-owned, but considering the corruption allegations against our government and obviously let us not forget the dire state of SOE’s, I don’t trust them.